tadaspetra/agora/call_summary/GUIDE.md

 description: Build an app that transcribes your video call and provides a summary once the call is over.
 ---

 AI is taking over the world.
 Resistance is futile.
-So, in this article, we will combine AI with Agora and build an app that summarizes the call you just had.
+Now, we could either fight the inevitable or succumb to it.
+In this guide, we will walk through how to combine AI with Agora and build a video call app that uses AI to summarize the call you just had.

 ![Screenshots of the app we will build](images/call_summary.png)

-## What you will need
+## Prerequisites
 1. Flutter
+2. A developer account with [Agora](https://console.agora.io)
-2. Agora Speech-to-Text Server (Can use [this example server](https://github.com/tadaspetra/agora-server))
+3. Agora Speech-to-Text Server (Can use [this example server](https://github.com/tadaspetra/agora-server))
-3. Gemini API Key
+4. Gemini API Key

+## Project Setup

 Our starting point will be a simple video call app built with Agora.
-If you need to become more familiar with Agora, we have built an entire course covering all the fundamentals.

-[Here is the starter code](https://github.com/tadaspetra/agora/tree/main/call_summary/starter-app) if you want to follow along.
+This guide assumes you have a fundamental understanding of how a simple video call works using Agora.

+If you do not have a grasp on Agora Fundamentals, you can take a look at the [Flutter quickstart guide within the documentation](https://docs.agora.io/en/video-calling/get-started/get-started-sdk?platform=flutter) or you could dive deeper with the full [Video Call with Agora Flutter course](https://course-demo-two.vercel.app/flutter).

+This guide will build upon a simple starter video call, which [you can find here](https://github.com/tadaspetra/agora/tree/main/call_summary/starter-app).

 The starter code has a landing screen with only one button that invites you to join a call.
 This call happens on a single channel called `test` (it's a demo, okay).
 You have the remote users' video, your local video, and an end-call button within the call screen.
-Using the event handlers, we add and remove the users from the view.
+We add and remove the users from the view using the event handlers.

-If any part of the previous paragraph didn't make sense, please take a look at the [Flutter quickstart within the Agora documentation](https://docs.agora.io/en/video-calling/get-started/get-started-sdk?platform=flutter).

 ## Speech to Text
-Agora has a product called Real Time Transcription that you can connect to to start transcribing the call of a specific channel.
+Agora has a product called Real Time Transcription that you can enable to start transcribing the call of a specific channel.

-Real-time Transcription is a RESTful API that connects to your call and starts transcribing the audio being spoken.
-This transcription is written to a cloud provider and can be accessed live within the call.
+Real-Time Transcription is a RESTful API that uses an AI microservice to connect to your call and transcribe the spoken audio.
+This transcription is streamed directly into your video call using the `onStreamMessage` event.
+Optionally, it can also be written to a cloud provider, which we will do in this guide as well.

 ### Backend
-![diagram of how the video call transcription works](images/backend.png) Real-Time Transcription needs to be implemented on your business server.
-The API call requires your Agora App ID, and sending it from your app over the network is not secure.
+![diagram of how the video call transcription works](images/backend.png) Real-Time Transcription should be implemented on your business server for a few reasons.
+With the backend controlling the microservices, you can ensure that only one instance of Real-Time Transcription runs within each channel.
+You also need to pass your token to the transcription service, so by doing it on the backend, you don't expose that token on the client side.

 We will use [this server as our backend](https://github.com/tadaspetra/agora-server).
-This server will provide two endpoints.
+This server exposes two endpoints: one for starting the transcription and another for ending it.

 #### Start Real Time Transcription
 ```
 /start-transcribing/<--Channel Name-->
 ```

-A successful response will contain the Task ID and the Builder Token, which you must save since you will need to use it to stop the transcription.
+A successful response will contain the Task ID and the Builder Token, which you must save in your app since you will need to use it to stop the transcription.

 ```
 {taskId: <--Task ID Value-->, builderToken: <--Builder Token Value-->}